emrecanacikgoz/TD-Eval/README.md

 ---

 ## Qualtrics Survey Integration
-TDEval provides a script, `convert_qualtrics.py`, to convert evaluation results into a format compatible with Qualtrics surveys.
+TDEval provides a script, `convert_qualtrics.py`, to convert evaluation results into a format compatible to import as Qualtrics surveys.

 ### Usage
 Run the following command to generate a Qualtrics-compatible file: